symfony-si/symfony.si/README.md

 that it deserves special attention for that matter so we've decided to make a website specially for a Slovenian Symfony community as well.

-Inpsired by Symfony Italia, Symfony Armenia and Symfony Spain here is Symfony Slovenia as well.
-Project is open sourced and contributors to the project are most welcome.
+Inspired by Symfony Italia, Symfony Armenia, Symfony Spain and many others here is Symfony Slovenia as well.

+Symfony.si project aims to provide useful information to users of Symfony PHP framework and connect them with Slovenian Symfony users.
+We respect that Symfony is a trademark of Fabien Potencier so this website is about community and is more of an introduction to the official Symfony framework and [website](http://symfony.com).

+Project is open source and we encourage new and existing users of Symfony to contribute and get involved in the project.

 ## Contributing